Mega2223/AguaEngine3D/src/main/java/net/mega2223/lwjgltest/aguaengine3d/misc/proceduralbuildinggenerator/Sintax.md

 ## Procedural Building (procb) configs:
 ### Required:

+_Note: all procb files **MUST** be called `Main.procb`_

 name - Name to be identified in other files and such

 validSidings - Tiles that are valid to put on it's side, requires the sidings' names or the variable _%any%_

 bias - Chance of generating, standard is 1

-floors - Valid floor names.
-Array of strings
+floors - Valid floor FILE NAMES, extension excluded.
+Array of strings.

+blocks - Valid block FILE NAMES, extension excluded.
+Array of strings.
+Must have ALL blocks that'll be used by the floors, otherwise you may get a unpleasant surprise called NullPointerException.

 ### Optional: